-The following discussion is based on our financial information prepared in accordance with IFRS as issued by the IASB, which may differ in material respects from generally accepted ac-counting principles in the United States and other jurisdictions.
+The following discussion is based on our financial information prepared in accordance with IFRS as issued by the IASB, which may differ in material respects from generally accepted accounting principles in the United States and other jurisdictions.
 The following discussion includes forward-looking statements that involve risks, uncertainties and assumptions.
-Our actual results may differ materially from those anticipated in these forward-looking statements as a result of many factors, including but not limited to, those described under "ITEM 1: C. Risk factors" and "ITEM 1: B. Forward-Looking Statements."
+Our actual results may differ materially from those anticipated in these forward-looking statements as a result of many factors, including those described under "ITEM 3.
+KEY INFORMATION - 3.
+'Risk factors' and Forward-Looking Statements."